hkaramian/Km-NodeGraph-Easy-Navigate/README.md

 More info :

-<a href="http://www.nukepedia.com/python/nodegraph/km-nodegraph-easy-navigate/">More info - NukePedia</a>
+<a href="http://www.nukepedia.com/python/nodegraph/km-nodegraph-easy-navigate/" target="_blank">More info - NukePedia</a>

-<a href="http://www.kmworks.ir/index.php/portfolio/km-nodegraph-easy-navigate/">More info - my web site</a>
+<a href="http://www.kmworks.ir/index.php/portfolio/km-nodegraph-easy-navigate/" target="_blank">More info - my web site</a>